ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-gun-violence.markdown

 When discussing this drastic uptake in school shootings, it is tempting to blame the troubling amount of violent material to be found in American culture.
-From video games to blockbuster movies to the everyday news, violence and its glorification seem to be nearly omnipresent in the modern American consciousness.
+From video games to blockbuster movies to the everyday news, violence and its glorification seems to be nearly omnipresent in the modern American consciousness.

 However, I counter the assertion that this cultural aspect is the cause for our high rate of child-related gun violence by inviting a comparison between the United